MontagueM/GhibliWaterHill/README.md

 # UEAlyx
-A small VR project to focus on tuning player movement and VR visual design.
+A small VR project to focus on tuning player movement and VR visual design built in Unreal Engine 4.24.

 From commit on 27th April the mechanic work is mostly completed.